 - Reactive chamber silencers – target low-frequency noise.
 Multiple chambers with differing internal cross-sections are used to reflect noise energy back to the source.

 - Absorptive/Reactive – A combination of both the absorptive and reactive designs.
 Design covers a broader range of frequencies to meet stricter attenuation requirements.

-PD Blower silencers are designed specific to their application, which is often times low frequency pulse noise.
+PD Blower silencers are designed specifically to their application, which is oftentimes low-frequency pulse noise.
 They may be a reactive or reactive-absorptive style depending upon where they are positioned in the process.
 Silencers may be positioned on the inlet or outlet, or on both, depending upon the process application.

 Silencer design takes the following factors into account:

 - Application requirements

 Stack silencers are essential in controlling noise produced in industrial stack exhaust.
 A number of stack silencer designs for new and retrofit stack installations are available.
 Every stack silencer is custom-designed around the following parameters:

 Stack silencers can be supplied as stack inserts for quick installation, integrated into the base of stacks, or attached to the top of stacks.
 They can be provided with or without casings, or in kit form for site assembly on very large diameter systems.

 Optional materials of construction include alloy steels, FRP, and CPVC with fabric, film, and mesh baffle liners.
 Cleanable and removable liner/bullet designs are available for dirty applications, as well as high-temperature designs.

 The venting of high-pressure gases results in very high noise levels.
 Vent silencers coupled with a pressure relief valve are applied in vent and blowdown applications for pressurized steam, natural gas, carbon dioxide, as well as other gases, including pressurized air.
 Vent silencers are found in: